Bartle taxonomy of player types: Expanded categories

 According to Bartle: "The 4-part version is easy to draw because it's 2D, but the 8-part one is 3D; it's therefore much harder to draw in such a way as it doesn't collapse in a mass of lines."
-(Bartle's personal blog.)There is one known online test based on this model.
+There is one known online test based on this model.

+Sub categories

+These are categories that are not apart of the original taxonomy, however they can still be identified using the test.
+They are typically categorized when observing the gameplay of these players.
+(Note: This section is user defined and may not be completely accurate, please take this section with a grain of salt.)